opensvc/docs.opensvc.com/source/howto.getting.started.rst

 Step 2 : Service startup scripts directory
 ++++++++++++++++++++++++++++++++++++++++++

-As services are used to manage application, we need to specify a directory where all applications startup scripts are located.
+As services are used to manage application, we need to specify a directory where all applications startup scripts can be grouped.

 As an example, if we want to build a LAMP service, we would use 2 scripts: one for the mysql database, and another for the apache webserver.
 Those scripts have to be located in the service startup scripts directory ::

-        sles1:/opt/opensvc/etc # mkdir p26.opensvc.com.dir
+        sles1:/etc/opensvc # mkdir p26.opensvc.com.dir
-        sles1:/opt/opensvc/etc # ln -s p26.opensvc.com.dir p26.opensvc.com.d
+        sles1:/etc/opensvc # ln -s p26.opensvc.com.dir p26.opensvc.com.d

-We will see later in this tutorial that ``/opt/opensvc/etc/p26.opensvc.com.dir`` may not be the best place for hosting the launchers.
-Anyway, the symlink ``p26.opensvc.com.d`` is the only place where OpenSVC actually search for application launchers.
+We will see later in this tutorial that ``/etc/opensvc/p26.opensvc.com.dir`` may not be the best place for hosting the launchers.
+Anyway, the symlink ``p26.opensvc.com.d`` is the only place where OpenSVC actually search for application launchers defined as basenames.

 For now, we just will just create this directory and the symlink.
 No script is added yet.